Commonwealth Catholic Charities logo

 Commonwealth Catholic Charities (CCC) is a faith-based nonprofit organization operating across five locations in Virginia (Hopewell, Newport News, Norton, Richmond, and Roanoke).
 Founded to serve vulnerable populations, the organization operates under Catholic social teaching principles but serves people of all backgrounds and faiths.
 The organization is structured around three core mission areas: nurturing children and families, welcoming new Americans, and housing the most vulnerable.

 CCC offers a comprehensive suite of free and low-cost services spanning housing counseling, financial education, immigration legal services, workforce development, and emergency assistance.
-Their Housing & Financial Counseling program specifically helps consumers improve credit scores, create budgets, purchase homes, and avoid foreclosure—services provided at no cost to eligible clients in Richmond and Hopewell.
+Their Housing & Financial Counseling program specifically helps consumers improve credit scores, create budgets, purchase homes, and avoid foreclosure—services provided with no listed cost to eligible clients in Richmond and Hopewell.
 The organization also operates food pantries, pregnancy support programs, foster care services, adoption services, refugee resettlement, street outreach, and supportive housing with case management.

 What distinguishes CCC is their integration of legal immigration services with social support—they provide affordable immigration consultations alongside interpreter and translation services across healthcare, legal, and educational contexts.
 Their public guardianship program operates under contract with Virginia's Department for Aging and Rehabilitative Services (DARS).
-The organization's multi-service approach means clients can access housing support, financial counseling, and legal services through a single trusted provider.
+The organization's multi-service approach means clients can access housing support, financial counseling, and legal services through a single reported provider.

 As a legitimate nonprofit (not a credit repair company), CCC does not dispute credit report errors or engage in aggressive credit recovery tactics.
 Their financial counseling focuses on education and long-term stability rather than quick fixes.
 Services are free or deeply subsidized, but availability is location-dependent—not all services operate in all five service areas.
-The organization is professionally staffed with specialists like Danah Kaigler directing community support services, suggesting qualified personnel.
+The organization is professionally staffed with staff context like Danah Kaigler directing community support services, suggesting qualified personnel.

 Services & Features